lauraskelton/notes/resume.md

 aeyakovenko@gmail.com

 ### SUMMARY ###
-* 10 years of experience.
+* Software developer with 10 years of experience.
 * Fluent in C, Haskell, Lua, Make
-* Proficient with C++,Python, Ruby, Clojure (any lisp variant), BASH, Nemerle (any ML variant), and some assembly (arm, hexagon).
+* Proficient with C++,Python, Ruby, Clojure (any Lisp variant), BASH, Nemerle (any ML variant), and some assembly (arm, hexagon).
-* Debugging with T32 and GDB with heterogeneous cores in a multi OS environment.
+* Debugged with T32 and GDB with heterogeneous cores in a multi OS environment.
 * Worked on projects with over 9m lines of code.
 * Developed micro-kernel and monolithic OS components.